STARTING AT $50 to amend all tickets in a non-county municipality - Florissant, Hazelwood, Calverton Park, etc.

 ADD $25 if there is a warrant or lieu of bail hold involved.

 We charge by location not by number of tickets!
 For example if you have more than one ticket in Hazelwood, even if received at different times, the charge would still be $50, or $75 if there are any warrants.
-For example a possession charge where other traffic tickets were also involved is still $350.
+Or for example a misdemeanor possession charge where other traffic tickets were also received would be $350.

-ALL OF OUR TRAFFIC AND MISDEMEANOR WORK IS CASH UP FRONT!
-If the price is $350 we collect that in full prior to doing any work.
-Our prices are very reasonable but part of that is because we value our time, we get the things done that we are paid to do, and we will not chase payment for our work afterwards.
-We will not enter on your case as your attorney, appear at a court date, or pull a warrant or lieu of bail hold until we have been paid in full.
+WE ARE PAID UP FRONT FOR ALL OF THE WORK WE DO!
+If the price is $350 we collect that in full prior to doing anything.
+Our flat fee prices are very reasonable, but we only work after being paid because we value our time.
+We will not enter on your case as your attorney, appear at or continue a court date, or pull a warrant or lieu of bail hold until we have been paid in full.

 TRAFFIC ATTORNEYS DO 3 MAIN THINGS:

 LIFT SUSPENSIONS AND HOLDS AND HELP YOU REINSTATE YOUR LICENSE

 The worst thing you can do when you get a traffic ticket, other than ignore it, is to simply pay it.
 When you pay a traffic ticket you are pleading guilty to the charge, such as speeding, which will either be a municipal ordinance violation or a misdemeanor.
 That charge that you pled guilty to will go on your driving record forever.
 Your driving record directly affects your insurance rates.
 Insurance companies run your driving record when you apply, and may run it each time your insurance renews.
 The cleaner your driving record, the better your insurance rates are going to be.
 When you simply pay a ticket you also receive points on your license that come with the charge on your driving record.
 Points may accumulate and cause license suspensions, see below.